Carrie003/Vicious-Delicious/README.md

 # Building the App

-If you are installing on an iOS application, you will need a Mac.
+If you are installing on an iOS application, you will need the following requirement
+- Xcode Version 7 or higher
+- iOS 9
+- Apple ID Account

 1. Download or update Xcode on your Mac.
 2. Open viciousDelicious.xcodeproj on Xcode